opendatacam/node-moving-things-tracker/README.md

 # node-moving-things-tracker

-node-moving-things-tracker is a javascript implementation of the _"tracker by detections"_ for realtime multiple object tracking (MOT) in node.js / browsers.
+node-moving-things-tracker is a javascript implementation of a _"tracker by detections"_ for realtime multiple object tracking (MOT) in node.js / browsers.

 Commissioned by moovel lab for [Beat the Traffic X](http://beatthetraffic.moovellab.com/) and the [Open Data Cam](http://opendatacam.moovellab.com/) project.

-## confidencelem
+## Problem

 How to track persistently multiple moving things from frame-by-frame object detections inputs?
 How to assign an unique identifier to frame-by-frame object detection results?